Costa Titch

-Costantinos Tsobanoglou (26 January 1995 – 11 March 2023), better known by his stage name Costa Titch, was a South African Amapiano rapper and dancer.
+Costantinos Tsobanoglou (25 January 1995 – 11 March 2023), better known by his stage name Costa Titch, was a South African Amapiano rapper, singer-songwriter and dancer.

 Biography

 Costa Titch's father is Greek while his mother is South African.
 He was born in South Africa.
 Early on, Costa Titch had a passion for entertainment and became a dancer.
 In 2014, he relocated to Johannesburg, where he continued his career as a rapper.